-Maybe you’re feeling like Patrick was.
-Maybe you’re feeling like you’re faced with a million different decisions, choices, and possibilities.
-The decision, fatigue and second-guessing yourself can really keep you frozen.
-Maybe you feel like you have so many goals with so little time to focus because this is how Patrick felt when he did our five-day training.
+Maybe you’re feeling like you’re faced with a million different decisions, or choices, or possibilities, and the decision fatigue is real.
+Second guessing yourself can really keep you frozen.
+Maybe you feel like you have so many goals with so little time to focus.
+This is how Patrick felt until he did our five day challenge.

 Welcome back to day four of the Journaling for Vision, Clarity and Abundance training.
 Thanks for hanging with me for the last few days.
 When I created this training, there was a part of me that question whether or not you would stay with me for the five whole days, but it was important to me to be able to be in your ear coaching and encouraging you to take the action every step of the way.
 We are so impatient these days, which is why so many struggle to gain clarity and hold a vision for themselves and their businesses.